SimonCB765/CKDOntology/ReminderNotes.md

 - Protein in the urine
     - Proteinuria, Microalbuminuria, etc.
 - Angina - chest pain due to restricted blood flow
-- Balkan (endemic) Nephropathy (ReadV2 K0B6. so it seems to be real)
+- Balkan (endemic) Nephropathy (ReadV2 K0B6.)
 - Urological factors that may reduce eGFR
     - UTIs?
+    - Kidney Stones
     - obstruction/lower urinary tract symptoms (from published QICKD protocol)
     - prostate disease (from published QICKD protocol)
-- Infections
-    - Pyelonephritis
-    - HIV
-    - waterborne diseases (eg, schistosomiasis, leptospirosis,scrub typhus, hantavirus, and malaria)
-    - diarrhoeal diseases (in children)
-    - Escherichia coli
-- Inherited
-    - polycystic disease
     - result of longstanding blockage to the urinary system (such as enlarged prostate or kidney stones)
+- Infections (CKD as risk multiplier for infectious diseases leading to greater prevalence)
+    - Pneumonia
+    - Sepsis
-- water
+    - Pulmonary infections
 - Dehydration
-    - Contamination
-    - Heavy metals
-    - Organic compounds
 - Cancer
     - Kidney cancers…
-- haemolytic-uraemic syndrome (Asia)
 - Tubular atrophy

-Medications
+Treatments

 - Angiotensin-converting enzyme (ACE) inhibitors
     - ACE inhibitors cause relaxation of blood vessels, as well as a decreased blood volume, which leads to lower blood pressure and decreased oxygen demand from the heart.
 They inhibit the angiotensin-converting enzyme, an important component of the renin–angiotensin–aldosterone system.